 Vineyard

 High Eden Estate was founded in 1996, nestled in the highlands of the picturesque Eden Valley.
-The vineyard spans a modest 6.5ha consisting primarily of Riesling (GM198) - 1997 and the recent addition of red varieties; Gamay (222), Sangiovese (MS1) and Shiraz (R6WV28) - 2024.
+The vineyard spans a modest 6.5ha consisting primarily of Riesling (GM198) - planted in 1997 and the recent addition of red varieties; Gamay (222 & BGW19), Sangiovese (H6V9) and Shiraz (R6WV28) - planted in 2024.

 The vineyard thrives in soils comprised of sandy loam over fractured rock; ideal terroir for cultivating premium grapes and crafting wines with impressive structure, minerality and natural acidity which will age with grace and composure.